top of page

 me_edited.jpg

-When I was a kid, I use to take trips to Austin to see my family who lived there.
+When I was a kid, I use to take trips to see my family in Austin, Tx.
 My older cousins would take me to the comic book stores to buy comics.
 To past the time I would trace the characters and make my own stories.
 When I got older I became fascinated with Lowrider Arte Magazines.

 Growing up in South Texas, the Chicano style of artwork had a major influence on me.
 One day while my mom was having a family gathering, I traced an image of Salina Quintanilla from one of the Lowrider Arte Magazines.
 Salina had just past away so I thought it would be cool to draw her portrait.
 I showed it to my mom and she assumed I drew it without tracing.
 She was so proud that she showed all of my family members who were there that night.
 They couldn't believe that a kid so young could draw something so good at such a young age.
 The truth is that I didn't but I loved the feeling it gave me.

-As soon as I graduated from high school I moved to Austin and quickly found myself in a tattoo shop.
+As soon as I graduated from high school I moved to Austin.
 A girl I tattooed from my apartment complex walked into a tattoo shop and the other artists asked her where she got her tattoos from.
 They called me and asked me to come into the shop for an audition.
 From there I was hired and began my professional career as a tattoo artist.
-I worked there for a few years and then when back to school.
+I worked there for a few years and eventually went back to school.

 I graduated college with an associates degree in graphic design & animation.
 One day, while walking to buy some art supplies, I noticed a sign that said, "airbrush classes".
 Ever since I first laid eyes on a lowrider car, I wanted to learn how to airbrush the beautiful murals proudly displayed on them.
 So I stopped by and talked to the owner Charlie Brown (R.I.P).
 Next thing I know I am taking airbrush classes there and working on the school website at the same time!
 I could not believe the opportunities that followed.